Tim Knopp

-Tim Knopp is an American Republican politician from Oregon.
-He is a member of the Oregon State Senate and has been the senate minority leader since 2021.
-He previously served as a member of the Oregon House of Representatives from 1999 to 2005.
+Tim Knopp (born September 30, 1965) is an American politician and businessman who served in both houses of the Oregon Legislative Assembly, the Oregon House of Representatives from 1999 to 2005, and the Oregon State Senate from 2013 to 2025.
+A member of the Republican Party, he served as majority leader in the House from 2003 to 2005 and as minority leader in the Senate from 2021 to 2024.

+In response to his participation in the 2023 Oregon Senate walkout and the passage of Measure 113, which denied eligibility to run for re-election to any state legislator with 10 or more unexcused absences in a legislative session, Knopp was barred from re-election to another consecutive term.

+Since January 2025, Knopp has served as the Oregon co-chair of U.S. Term Limits, an advocacy group seeking to enact term limits in the United States Congress.

 Early life and education

 Knopp attended York Community High School.

-Political career
+Career

-Oregon House
+Oregon House of Representatives

 Knopp served three terms in the Oregon House of Representatives.
 He was first elected in 1998 and left the House in 2005.
 Knopp was majority leader in 2003.
 While in the House, Knopp was strongly opposed to abortion and allied to social conservatives.
 In 1999, Knopp helped enshrine Oregon's unique "kicker" law, which returns excess tax revenue back to taxpayers, into the Constitution by sponsoring referral legislation that brought Measure 86 to the voters in 2000.
 Measure 86 was approved by a 62% of voters.
+From 2003 to 2005, he served as majority leader.

-Oregon Senate
+Oregon State Senate

 Knopp was first elected to the Oregon Senate in 2012.
 At the time, Knopp was executive vice president of the Central Oregon Home Builders and a past president of the Deschutes County Republican Central Committee.
-He defeated incumbent Senator Chris Telfer in the Republican primary, winning 38% of the primary vote to Telfer's 32%.
+He defeated incumbent Senator Chris Telfer in the Republican primary, winning 68% of the primary vote to Telfer's 32%.
 Knopp then defeated Democratic nominee Geri Hauser in the general election.
 In 2014, Knopp was named deputy caucus leader of the Oregon Senate Republicans.

 Knopp won reelection in 2016 with 60.9% of the vote, defeating Democratic nominee Greg Delgado.
+He was re-elected in 2020 with 50.7% of the vote, defeating retired Daimler executive Eileen Kiely of Sunriver.

+On October 22, 2021, Knopp was elected senate minority leader by the House Republican Caucus after Fred Girod stepped down due to personal medical reasons.
+On April 4, 2024, Knopp announced that he would be stepping down effective April 15, 2024.
+He was replaced by Daniel Bonham.